Silgi

 The generated docs pull information from your procedure definitions.
 Add route metadata to make the docs more useful:

-const = k
+const = s

 .$input(z.object({ : z.number().optional() }))